Call Us 24/7

 TL;DR:

-• You can sell a house with mold but must disclose it to potential buyers.
+• You can sell a house with mold but must disclose it to buyers.

-• Selling 'as-is' to cash buyers is an option for quick sales, though possibly at a lower price.
+• Selling as-is to cash buyers offers speed but usually a lower price.

-• Buyers should inspect for mold and negotiate remediation or price adjustments if found.
+• Buyers should inspect and negotiate remediation or price cuts.

 What Is the Impact of Mold in a House?